Victoria, British Columbia

 Then: Baby Braydon on the bed at that Delta Ocean Point Resort.

-Now: Braydon on the bed at the Delta Ocean Point Resort (just turned 6 years old).
+Now: Braydon on the bed at the Delta Ocean Point Resort (6 years old).

-Then: Swimming at the Delta Ocean Point Resort with Baby Braydon.
+Then: Swimming at the Delta Ocean Point Resort pool with Braydon as a baby.

 Now: Swimming in the same pool 5 years later.